othiym23/packard/README.md

 Usage: packard [options] <command>

 Commands:
-  albums    generate a list of albums from roots artists   generate a list of artists from roots audit     check metadata for inconsistencies inspect   dump all the metadata from a track or album optimize  find the best set of albums to pack a given capacity pack      fill a volume with releases, optimally pls       print a list of albums as a .pls file, sorted by date unpack    unpack a set of zipped files into a staging directory
+  albums [files...]    generate a list of albums from roots artists [files...]   generate a list of artists from roots audit [files...]     check metadata for inconsistencies inspect [files...]   dump all the metadata from a track or album optimize [files...]  find the best set of albums to pack a given capacity pack                 fill a volume with releases, optimally pls                  print a list of albums as a .pls file, sorted by date unpack [files...]    unpack a set of zipped files into a staging directory

 Options:
-  -S, --save-config  save this run's configuration to ~/.packardrc [default: false] --loglevel         logging level                                 [default: "info"] -h, --help         Show help
+  -S, --save-config  save this run's configuration to ~/.packardrc  [boolean] [default: false] --loglevel         logging level  [default: "info"] -h, --help         Show help  [boolean]
-  --version          Show version number
+  --version          Show version number  [boolean]
 ```

+## shared options

+* `--loglevel` (_default: `info`_): `packard` uses `npmlog` (I know it,
+  and it has excellent progress bar support).
+It takes the same log
+  levels as npm: `error`, `warn`, `info`, `verbose`, and `silly`.
+It
+  probably takes `http`, but there's no use for that.
+Yet.
+* `-S` / `--save-config`: Save this run's configuration to `~/.packardrc`.

 ### pack a volume with audio files